metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_v_sphere_failure_domain_v1alpha4_manifest.md

 page_title: "k8s_infrastructure_cluster_x_k8s_io_v_sphere_failure_domain_v1alpha4_manifest Data Source - terraform-provider-k8s"
 subcategory: "infrastructure.cluster.x-k8s.io"
 description: |-
-  VSphereFailureDomain is the Schema for the vspherefailuredomains API  Deprecated: This type will be removed in one of the next releases.
+  VSphereFailureDomain is the Schema for the vspherefailuredomains APIDeprecated: This type will be removed in one of the next releases.
 ---

 # k8s_infrastructure_cluster_x_k8s_io_v_sphere_failure_domain_v1alpha4_manifest (Data Source)

-VSphereFailureDomain is the Schema for the vspherefailuredomains API  Deprecated: This type will be removed in one of the next releases.
+VSphereFailureDomain is the Schema for the vspherefailuredomains APIDeprecated: This type will be removed in one of the next releases.

 ## Example Usage